TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 Including LWJGL 3 in your maven project is easy, there is a maven dependency builder on the [LWJGL website](https://www.lwjgl.org/customize) which lets you pick and choose the components of the LWJGL that you want to use (e.g. OpenGL bindings (the graphics API), GLFW (a widely used windowing api) or JOML (the Java OpenGL math library, I guess it is the equivalent of glm for C++)).

 ### The Project and Code
+With the setup done, let's dive into a little bit of code ([github repository](https://github.com/xy7e/journey-2018-java-procedural-2X))!
+In fact, there is not much interesting to show as of right now.
-As for the project structure, I am not really sure about what it will look like towards the end of the year, so I just started with some package I think will be needed.
+Regarding the project structure, I am not really sure about what it will look like towards the end of the year, so I just started with some packages I think will be needed.
 With this in mind, I expect the project structure to change over time.
 Right now it looks something like this:
+- graphics
-- a
+- scene
-- b
+- utils

 Having the initial project structure up and running I started to write some code I thought to be essential for starting the project:
 1. A game loop